jujinqian162/BaseDetect/README.md

 - `--source` — video path or camera index (`test/test3.mp4` by default).
 - `--output` — annotated video destination (`artifacts/outputs/output.avi` by default).
 - `--device`, `--conf`, `--no-save`, `--show` — mirror the Ultralytics CLI options.
+- When `--weights auto` cannot find a freshly trained checkpoint, the script emits a yellow bilingual warning and falls back to the bundled pretrained model so you know which weights are in use.

 Common patterns:
 ```bash